 What a brilliant scheme!

-A representative contacted me via a door to door campaign and I thought it was to good to be true.
+A representative contacted me via a door to door campaign and I thought it was too good to be true.
 However, I received wall insulation (house is so cosy now), air source heat pump and solar panels – they even did my loft.
 All the tradesmen were lovely and really good at their jobs.
 Rhys was so helpful and explained everything to me.
-The office staff were also lovely and project person range me all the time to check everything was okay.
-Thanks you Smarty Homes 🙂
+The office staff were also lovely and project person rang me all the time to check everything was okay.
+Thanks you Smart Energy Homes 🙂

 RHYDIAN